IDrokin117/blog-idrokin/content/resume/_index.md

 show_shares = false
 show_copyright = true
 +++
 Welcome to Igor Drokin resume!
-Here you can find relevant information about my professional experience.
+I am a Team Lead and Data Scientist with 5+ years of experience in Python and Rust development.
+I specialize in building high-scale data processing systems, leading engineering teams, and deploying production solutions on AWS infrastructure.
+My expertise includes web scraping, ETL pipelines, and cloud infrastructure management.
-You can read it below or download it in [.pdf](/files/resume.pdf) format.
+You can read resume below or download it in [.pdf](/files/resume.pdf) format.

 [//]: # (# Narrative)